24 August 2013

 - Promote energy conservation and efficiency; phase out subsidies for the fossil fuel industrywhile guarding against adverse impacts on low-income and marginalised groups; and promote community-based decentralised renewable energy systems as the main component of a renewable energy transition program.

 - Promote technologies for eco-efficiency and work toward elimination of waste; build infrastructure and mechanisms to reduce, recycle and reuse waste; and redesign products to ensure durability and optimum use.

 - Ensure resource extraction, such as water use, fishing, logging and mining, is according to the needs of communities and subject to sustainable management, while protecting the rights of fisherfolk, small farmholders, indigenous people and women.

-- Develop and operationalize legal frameworks to protect livelihoods of poor and marginalized people and avoid environmental disasters, particularly as a result of resource extraction.
+- Develop and operationalise legal frameworks to protect livelihoods of poor and marginalised people and avoid environmental disasters, particularly as a result of resource extraction.

-- Prepare a new UN protocol to recognize State responsibilities to provide support to climate-displaced populations.
+- Prepare a new UN protocol to recognise State responsibilities to provide support to climate-displaced populations.

 - Develop international mechanisms to address loss and damage caused by climate change, with special attention to its gender-differential impacts.

 - Promote the creation of decent jobs with the aim of creating environmentally-sustainable industries, promoting environmental awareness, and protecting against environmental destruction.

 - To develop and institutionalise mechanisms to monitor and mitigate the social and environmental impacts of development initiatives.